44 Flying Fast – Supersonic & Hypersonic Flight

 Kinetic Heating

-A serious problem facing supersonic (and hypersonic) flight vehicles is the kinetic heating of the airframe caused by the friction of the air, which for the Concorde, was a serious concern at the design stage.
+A serious problem facing supersonic (and hypersonic) flight vehicles is the airframe’s kinetic heating caused by air friction, which, for the Concorde, was a serious concern at the design stage.
 The graphic below illustrates just how hot the different parts of the Concorde became at its cruise speed of Mach 2.1.
 The skin temperature ranged from a peak of 130^{\circ}C at the nose to 93^{\circ}C at the tail, which caused the airplane to expand about 18 cm or 7 inches in length during its flight.
 The airframe expansion meant that some special structural design features were needed to allow the airframe to expand without setting up high structural stresses.

-Temperature contours on the Concorde at its cruise Mach number of 2.1, which meant that special high-temperature aluminium alloys needed to be developed.
+Temperature contours on the Concorde at its cruise Mach number of 2.1 required the development of special high-temperature aluminum alloys.

-Traditional aluminum alloys cannot survive these high temperatures, so special materials had to be developed to build Concorde.
-To this end, high-temperature aluminium alloys were used for its construction, including light alloy Hiduminium RR58, high-temperature steel, stainless honeycomb, and resin-bonded glass composites.
+Traditional aluminum alloys cannot survive these high temperatures, so unique materials had to be developed to build Concorde.
+To this end, high-temperature aluminum alloys were used for its construction, including light alloy Hiduminium RR58, high-temperature steel, stainless honeycomb, and resin-bonded glass composites.
 Hiduminium RR58, which has a much higher melting point than conventional aluminum alloy, was used for most of Concorde’s structure.
-In addition, steel was used for sections subjected to even higher temperatures and the highest loads, and resin-bonded glass fiber for regions where the skin temperature was the highest such as at the nose.
+In addition, steel was used for sections subjected to even higher temperatures and the highest loads, and resin-bonded glass fiber was used for regions with the highest skin temperature, such as at the nose.

 Sonic Booms

-The problem of “sonic booms” created by supersonic (or hypersonic) aircraft flying overhead is a significant cause for concern for the general public.
-It remains to be seen if this problem can be mitigated in the future.
+The problem of “sonic booms” created by supersonic (or hypersonic) airplanes flying overhead is a significant cause for concern for the general public.
+It remains to be seen if this problem can be mitigated for any future SST.

 In 2017, NASA issued a draft request for proposals for developing its Quiet Supersonic Transport (QueSST) low-boom flight demonstrator.
-This program called for the design and flight testing of a new X-plane to support the development of future-generation SST concepts.
-The contract was awarded to Lockheed Martin, and its Skunk Works X-plane supersonic demonstrator, as shown in the artist’s rendering below, is expected to cruise at 55,000 feet and Mach 1.4.
+This program called for designing and testing a new X-plane to support the development of future-generation SST concepts.
+The contract was awarded to Lockheed Martin, and its Skunk Works X-59 supersonic demonstrator, as shown in the artist’s rendering below, is expected to cruise at 55,000 feet and Mach 1.4.
 One purpose of the flight tests will be to help quantify community response to supersonic flight over land.
-As of September 2022, the aircraft was constructed and readied for its first flights in 2023.
+Still, this demonstration will unlikely change the public’s opinion after the psychoacoustic supersonic flight tests done over London and Oklahoma City in the 1960s.
+As of December 2023, the X-59 airplane had been constructed and readied for its first flights in 2024.

-The NASA/Lockheed Martin Skunk Works X-plane design is expected to cruise at 55,000 feet and Mach 1.4.
+The NASA/Lockheed Martin Skunk Works X-59 design is expected to cruise at 55,000 feet and Mach 1.4.
 Its shape is designed to generate a softer sonic boom.

-Several groups believe that the technical issues, economic concerns, sonic booms, emissions, certification, etc., can be solved at a smaller scale, potentially opening up a significant future market for airlines and others.
-It remains to be seen, however, if this comes true in the decades to come.
-To make a supersonic aircraft commercially viable, airlines would need to charge higher ticket prices compared to subsonic aircraft, which limits the market to passengers willing to pay a premium.
-Nevertheless, the appeal of vastly reduced traveling time by flying at supersonic speeds remains attractive to some passengers.
+Several groups believe that the technical issues, economic concerns, sonic booms, emissions, certification, etc., can be solved at a smaller scale, potentially opening up a significant future supersonic market for airlines and others.
+However, it remains to be seen if this will come true in the decades to come.
+To make a supersonic airplane commercially viable, airlines will likely have to charge higher ticket prices than subsonic airplanes, limiting the market to passengers willing to pay this premium.
+Nevertheless, the appeal of vastly reduced traveling time by flying at supersonic speeds remains attractive to some passengers, not least for the novelty value of flying supersonically.
 Still, the overall economics remain questionable for the airlines, even for the business jet market.
-It is unlikely that passengers will be flying supersonic anytime soon.
+It is fair to say that it is unlikely that passengers will be flying supersonic anytime soon.

 Hypersonic Flight